ahermida/mixroom/README.md

-# dartboard
+# sudopost
 An anonymous social app.
 This is the code for the server and front-end.
-(API endpoints found [here](https://github.com/ahermida/dartboardAPI))
+(API endpoints found [here](https://github.com/ahermida/sudopostAPI))

 You're gonna need to use ```npm``` to get all of the dependencies.
 Just run
  ```npm install``` in the root directory to do this.